 Parents and carers whose cases are heard before National Offer Day will be notified of their outcome in writing, at the same time as they find out which school their child has been offered.
-Parents applying late, but before Second Round Offers, will be notified on Second Round Offer Day.
-Parents who submit a late application under this rule after the Second Round of Offers will be notified of the outcome in writing once the decision has been made.
+Parents who submit a late application under this rule after National Offer Day or the Second Round of Offers will be notified of the outcome in writing once the decision has been made.